GenomicsAotearoa/shell-for-bioinformatics/docs/2_download_data.md

     Checksums are reported in hexadecimal format, where each digit can be one of 16 characters: digits 0 through 9, and the letters a, b, c, d, e, and f.
 The trailing dash indicates this is the MD5 checksum of input from **standard** in.
 Checksums with **file** input can be done with `md5usm filename` .i.e.

     !!! terminal "code"

+        NeSI training environment terminal will open with with working directory already being set to `shell4b_data`.
+If not, change directory with,

         ```bash
         cd shell4b_data
         ```
+        * Use `md5sum` to print the hash key

         ```bash
         md5sum tb1.fasta
         ```